-This rule does not change the requirement in 40 CFR 258.28(a)(2) that a leachate collection system as described in 40 CFR 258.40(a)(2) be in place in order for leachate to be recirculated in the landfill unit.
-Buncombe County's design for Cells 3-10 is required to have leachate collection systems designed to maintain leachate over the liner to a depth of no more than 30 cm.
+The proposed rule would not change the requirement in 40 CFR 258.28(a)(2) that a leachate collection system as described in 40 CFR 258.40(a)(2) be in place in order for leachate to be recirculated in the landfill unit.
+Buncombe County's proposed design for Cells 3-10 would still be required to have leachate collection systems designed to maintain leachate over the liner to a depth of no more than 30 cm.